 Elon Musk is the hottest entrepreneur on the planet right now.
-From launching an electric car into space, selling flamethrowers on Twitter, and tunneling holes throughout the country, his unconventional ventures are inspiring millions.
+From launching an electric car into space, buying Twitter, and tunneling holes throughout the country, his unconventional ventures are inspiring millions.

 It should come as no surprise that his motivational advice is unconventional, as well.
 Motivational content can become cliche and overused.
 Every now and then, you need to hear an opposing idea to challenge your way of thinking.